 In 2004-2005 there were 11 reviews of conditions of practice or suspension orders.
 This number will increase in 2005-2006 due to the numbers of suspensions and conditions of practice that were imposed in 2004-2005.
-Review panels made a wide range of decisions ranging from taking no further action in relation to a case to changing a suspension order to a striking off order.
+Review panels made a wide range of decisions ranging from taking no further action to changing a suspension order to a striking off order.
 In other cases conditions of practice orders were either imposed or clarified to ensure that the public was adequately protected.
-The table provides details of cases that were reviewed: